heartoftechnology/embedded-printf/README.md

 ## How to use the library
 The function embedded_printf() can be used in the same way as printf is used but with limited functionality as described above.
 In order to get the library running in a project follow these steps:

-1. In embedded_printf.h, include the definitions header for the architecture independend standard types **uint8_t**, **uint32_t** and **int32_t**.
-2. In embedded_printf.h, include the definition for **ASSERT**.
+1. In embedded_printf.h, include the definition for **ASSERT**.
 Alternatively define ASSERT but leave it blank.
-3. In embedded_printf.h, edit the macro **embedded_putChar(u8character)** to map it to the desired character output function.
+2. In embedded_printf.h, edit the macro **embedded_putChar(u8character)** to map it to the desired character output function.
 See code below which uses the UART_PutChar function as example:

     ```c
     /*!< Macro to map the character output to the application specific output */
     #define embedded_putChar(u8character)			UART_PutChar(u8character)
     ```
-4. If desired: in embedded_printf.h, define a macro to map printf to embedded_printf:
+3. If desired: in embedded_printf.h, define a macro to map printf to embedded_printf:

     ```c
     /*!< Macro to map printf to embedded_printf */